-1.3 Tipping points for conflict … and cooperation
+1.3 Tipping Points for Conflict and Cooperation

 Given what has been said about the state of the world’s water in the Introduction above, initiating change towards a ‘Triple E’ practice, although necessary, will certainly touch political, economic and social nerves.
 While particular practices may lead to environmental degradation or award resources to only certain groups in a society, the beneficiaries of these policies and practices will be resistant to change.
 It is imperative, therefore, that we understand that IWRM, in counselling change, can create a climate for both conflict and cooperation.
 Several key tipping points are highlighted below.

-Achieving good water governance:
+Achieving good water governance

-In 2004 the Global Water Partnership (GWP) identified 13 key change areas within the overall water governance framework, categorizing them in terms of an enabling environment (policies, legislative framework, financing and incentive structures), institutional roles (organizational framework, institutional capacity building) and management instruments (water resources assessment, planning for IWRM, demand management, social change instruments, conflict resolution, regulatory instruments, economic instruments, information management and exchange).
+In 2004, the Global Water Partnership (GWP) identified 13 key change areas within the overall water governance framework, categorizing them in terms of an enabling environment (policies, legislative framework, financing and incentive structures), institutional roles (organizational framework, institutional capacity building) and management instruments (water resources assessment, planning for IWRM, demand management, social change instruments, conflict resolution, regulatory instruments, economic instruments, information management and exchange).
 Every one of these areas holds the potential to contribute to more equitable, efficient and sustainable water use and management.
 Since each one requires current practice to change, it also holds the potential to create conflict within and across user groups and societies.
 While change is key, how one achieves it – the time, place and pace – are equally important.

-Securing water for people:
+Securing water for people

 Access to safe and sufficient water and sanitation are basic human needs and are essential to health and well-being.
 Although most countries give first priority to satisfying basic human needs for water, approximately one-fifth of the world’s population does not have access to safe drinking water and one-third of the population is without access to adequate sanitation.
 These service deficiencies primarily affect the poorest segments of the population in developing countries.
 In these countries, meeting water supply and sanitation needs for urban and rural areas represents one of the most serious challenges in the years ahead.
 Halving the proportion of the population lacking water and sanitation services by 2015 is one of the Millennium Development Goals.
 While the drinking water goal was met by 2012, the sanitation goal remains far out of sight, with only 63 percent of people having access to improved sanitation.
 In addition, Sub-Saharan African and South Asian statistics regarding access to potable water and improved sanitation reflect abysmal performance in many places.
 Are these persistent vulnerabilities the breeding ground of future conflicts?
 So-called ‘toilet wars’ across much of urban South Africa suggest that poor people are no longer willing to simply ‘make do’ while the wealthy segments of society receive the best services.

-Securing water for food:
+Securing water for food

 Population projections indicate that over the next 25 years food will be required for another 2-3 billion people.
 Water is increasingly seen as a key constraint on food production, equivalent to if not more crucial than land scarcity.
 Irrigated agriculture is already responsible for more than 70 percent of all water withdrawals (more than 90 percent of all consumptive use of water).
 Even with an estimated need for an additional 15-20 percent of irrigation water over the next 25 years – which is probably on the low side – serious conflicts are likely to arise between water for irrigated agriculture and water for other human and ecosystem uses.

-Water for ecosystems:
+Water for ecosystems